 The top 3 missing soft skills are:

-- Problem solving, critical thinking
+- Problem-solving, critical thinking

 The number of job openings and range of skills that are being demanded by corporations has increased as they fail to find suitable candidates from within the local talent pool to perform certain jobs.
-This opens up a wide array of options for the international student and labor market.
+This opens up a wide array of options for the international student and labour market.